How To Color A Bumblebee Step by Step

 Step 3: Color the Wings with a Light Shade

 Next, choose a light, airy color for the bumblebee’s wings, such as a pale pink.
 Use this light shade to fill in the wings completely.
+For this step, I like to use a very light color that you can barely see.
+But you can also go very bold and then add some white gel pen highlights too.

-Afterward, take a darker shade that complements your base color, and carefully go over the wing’s darker lines or edges to add detail and definition.
+Let the layer dry and then take a darker shade that complements your base color, and carefully go over the wing’s darker lines or edges to add detail and definition.

 Step 4: Color the Center of the Flower

-Pick out a color for the center of the flower—something that stands out, like pink or purple.
+Pick out a color for the center of the flower, something that stands out, like pink or purple.
 Carefully color in the middle part of the flower, making sure it’s nice and even.
+This will set the foundation for the rest of the flower to pop with color.

 Step 5: Add Color to the Petals with Contrast